-A student holding a bachelor's degree and interested in working toward a graduate degree first obtains, completes and files an official application with the Office of Graduate Education.
+A student interested in working toward a graduate degree first obtains, completes and files an official application with the Office of Graduate Education.
 The following documents must be submitted:

 - official application (program-specific*)

-- official transcripts from each college or university attended sent directly to the Augustana Director of Graduate Education
+- official transcripts from each college or university attended sent directly to the Augustana Graduate Education office

 - two recommendation forms testifying to the applicant's character and ability to do graduate work (at least one reference should be from a teacher)

-- a cumulative grade point average of 3.0 (B) or better for the last sixty semester hours of undergraduate course work.
+- a cumulative grade point average of 3.0 (B) or better.

 * Refer to specific program prerequisites for additional requirements.